Mipui Developer Guide

 - Methods and fields which are intended to only be used inside the declaring class are marked with trailing underscore_ (but I occasionally break this convention myself).

 There are three live firebase database repositories: mipui-prod, mipui-dev and mipui-test.

 - mipui-prod is the repository serving the live version at mipui.net.
 Never use that repository.

 - mipui-dev is the repository used for development.
 Feel free to use that repository when testing any changes.
 This is the default repository used when developing the app locally.
 Information in this repository might get wiped from time to time, though, so don't rely on it for long-term storage.

 - mipui-test is used for running unit tests.
 Please immediately clean any information you create there.

-Be warned, though: the server is not hardened against malformed files, so playing with a map can make it invalid and bring it to a state in which it could no longer be succesfully loaded.
+Warning: the server is not hardened against malformed files, so manipulating a map can make it invalid and bring it to a state in which it could no longer be succesfully loaded.
 Don't do that on maps you care about (unless you fork first).

 LicenseThis software is published under an MIT license.

 Testing is mostly manual, though a couple of tricky-to-test components have their own sets of unit tests.
 As a personal challenge I tried to write them without any test framework;I know it's a terrible practice but I just wanted to try.
 I do recommend using existing frameworks!